Part VIII – Beneath a Falling Sky

 We slept in a large room on straw, men and women.
-At night we did our business in some buckets, which we sometimes exchanged for buckets of water to drink… we ate leftovers from the Americans, which we collected in buckets.
+At night we did our business in some buckets, which we sometimes exchanged for pails of water to drink… We ate leftovers from the Americans, which we also collected in buckets.

-Antonio Caira – Resident of Viticuso, Italy during WWII.
+Antonio Caira, resident of Viticuso, Italy during World War II.

 Preface

-The story that follows is a blending of fact and fiction.
-Marco, though woven from first hand accounts of Acquafondata in 1944, is fictional.
-Sergeant Stanley Grimes, my grandfather, is real.
+The story that follows is a blend of fact and fiction.
+Marco is a composite character who was woven with help from firsthand accounts of Acquafondata in 1944.
+Sergeant Stanley Grimes, whose smile and voice are etched into my heart, was my grandfather, and he was really there.
 His smile and voice are etched into my heart.
-But in this story, he is a work of fiction melded with the real man that I knew.
-Bringing him back to life in my mind has ben a joy.
-His little black dog is real, his job as mess officer and gunner of the 50 caliber machine gun in battery D of the 67th Coastal Artillery Batallion is real, but the diaolague between he and Marco and what went though his mind as he was firing on the four BF 109s that winter day in Italy came purely from my mind.
-Acquafondata is a real town, which I visited in the fall of 2023 with my family, meeting some of its beautiful people and imagining what it would have been like when the 67th CA was stationed there during that harsh winter of ’44.
-The letters between Stanley and Mary Lou, which became in large part the inspiration of this series (and where the name comes from) are all actual excerpts from this very personal correspondence which reaveals the budding romance of these newlyweds.
-In accordance with a wish she told me many times, the letters now lie at the foot of Mary Lou’s casket, so she can be close to them and Stanley forever.
-It’s a love story that created my family and one which I know I am privledeged to be able to glimpse 70 years later.
+But in this story, he is an amalgamation of the real man that I knew and the man I imagined on that day.
+Bringing him back to life in this way has been a joy.
+His little black dog is real, his job as mess officer and gunner of the .50-caliber machine gun in Battery D of the 67th Coastal Artillery Battalion is real, but the dialogue between him and Marco, and what went through Stanley’s mind as he was firing on the four Bf 109s that winter day in Italy came purely from my imagination.
+Acquafondata is an actual town that I had the pleasure of visiting in the fall of 2023 with my family, meeting some of its beautiful people and imagining what it would have been like when the 67th CA was stationed there during that harsh winter of ’44.
+The letters between Stanley and Mary Lou, which became in large part the inspiration for this series of vingnettes about my grandfather’s tour of duty (and where the name “Letters Home” comes from) are all actual excerpts from this very personal correspondence which reveals the budding romance of these newlyweds.
+In accordance with her wishes, as she told me many times, the letters now lie at the foot of Mary Lou’s casket, so she can be close to them and to Stanley forever.
+It’s a love story that created my family and one that I am privledeged to be able to glimpse, and share with you, seventy years later.

 January 1944.
 Acquafondata, Italy